xxyzz/WordDumb/README.md

   # choco install calibre
   ```

-- Install Python(pip) for X-Ray(optional if you only create Word Wise)
+- Install Python/pip(optional if you only create Word Wise)

+  pip is required for downloading X-ray dependencies, Python is required for bypassing macOS library validation.

   - Arch Linux